Mcheung7272/Rate-My-Professor-Bot/README.md

 # Rate My Professor Bot
- Takes in first, last, or both names of the Professor, scapres json pages and outputs information.
+ Takes in first, last, or both names of the Professor, scrapes json pages and outputs information.